EDUCBA Logo

 Introduction to MYSQL Database

-MySQL Database is a Relational Database Management System which is available freely as an open-source and based on SQL (Structured Query Language) language for data access and retrieval processes.MySQL Database software is provided under the terms of the GNU General Public License and also under other proprietary licenses.
-Also, a Database is defined as a Data Structure that is used to store any data and information on the server in an organized manner.
-The Database contains tables, and records are inserted or saved in those tables in the form of columns and rows so that the manipulation of data can be done in an easy way.
+MySQL Database is a Relational Database Management System that is available freely as an open-source and based on SQL (Structured Query Language) language for data access and retrieval processes.MySQL Database software is provided under the terms of the GNU General Public License and also under other proprietary licenses.
+Also, a Database is defined as a Data Structure used to store any data and information on the server in an organized manner.
+The Database contains tables, and records are inserted or saved in those tables in columns and rows so data manipulation can be done quickly.

 How to Create a Database in MySQL?

-We can create MySQL Database using different methods but as it is based on SQL then, let us consider the following.
+We can create MySQL Database using different methods, but as it is based on SQL, let us consider the following.

 Syntax: